 The weighty event guide that one is handed upon registration is 176 pages long.
-There's also a brochure-size "pocket guide" and a free smartphone app available for download.
-With 2,000 displays stationed in a half dozen sizable halls, such a diversity of resources becomes really rather valuable.
+There's also a brochure-sized "pocket guide" and a free smartphone app available for download.
+With 2,000 displays stationed in a half-dozen sizeable halls, such a diversity of resources becomes really rather valuable.
 Two landmarks quickly become obvious—a dozen models in black cocktail dresses promoting an oil cleaning centrifuge company, and a massive climbable drilling rig.
 Those are hardly helpful, however, when one somehow ends up in the eerily darkened Stampede Corral, where all sense of direction dissolves.
-At least booths representing operations in Poland, New Mexico, and Nigeria are consecutively placed to provide some sort of sequence.
+At least booths representing operations in Poland, New Mexico and Nigeria are consecutively placed to provide some sort of sequence.

 "A lot of companies are trying to diversify and change, especially now that they're talking about fossil fuels being phased out over 80 years," Dowson notes.
 "You're going to see a lot of changes happening."

 His colleague Karen Wetherley returns from a Timmy's run (apparently the alleged boycott isn't industry-wide).
 Wetherley was formerly a recruiter at Suncor; she and her team were a few of the 1,000 employees laid off by the energy giant in the early months of 2015.
-Luckily, she knew the boss at Caps 'n Plugs.
-"I got let go, got in my car, drove down, and he was like, 'Here's your new office,'" she says.
-"I was out of work for about twenty minutes."
+Luckily, she knew the boss at Caps 'n Plugs: "I got let go, got in my car, drove down and he was like, 'Here's your new office,'" she says.
+"I was out of work for about 20 minutes."
 That's not the case for many, though.
-Dowson says everyone in the industry knows a few people who are currently unemployed, while Wetherley adds that a majority of her neighbors in Okotoks are out of work.
+Dowson says everyone in the industry knows a few people who are currently unemployed, while Wetherley adds that a majority of her neighbours in Okotoks are out of work.

 "It can't get any worse," says Dowson about the potential for the newly elected provincial NDP government to further impact economic conditions.
 "Never say that," Wetherley quickly retorts with a laugh.
 "It can always get worse."